 - 86% of localized mobile advertisements performed better than their English counterparts, showing a 22% and 42% increase in conversion and click-through rates respectively.
 (Adotas)

 The need to cross linguistic barriers for commercial purposes has created a surge in demand for translation services.
-These numbers show how much the translation industry has evolved over the years.

 - The global language services market was valued at approximately USD 49.6 billion in 2019.
 It has since rose to USD 56.18 billion in 2021, which shows a growth of more than USD 5 billion in just two years.
 (Statista)